pours per form per day / production

 Dry cast can be stripped more often and increase production.

-Flowability to get around complex shapes
+Flow-ability to get around complex shapes

-Wet cast is flowable (SCC even more) and can get around/through complex shapes and reinforcing
+Wet cast is flow-able (SCC even more) and can get around/through complex shapes and reinforcing.

 Dry cast is very stiff and is better suited for simpler shapes.